rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 * Note the name servers that is listed in this DNS Zone, there should be a list of 4-5, example: `ns1-08.azure-dns.com.`

 #### Problems getting a production cert?
-I had problems getting a production cert for a while so I also created a DNS zone 'fodmaps.nu', but I don't think it's necessary, but what I did was this:
+I had problems getting a production cert for a while so I also created a DNS zone 'kumobits.com', but I don't think it's necessary, but what I did was this:
 * Add a * wildcard A record, point to the IP of the Ingress, TTL an hour
     * Like so:  * A 10.10.10.10
 * Add a @ wildcard A record, point to the same adress, TTL an hour